top of page

 Lotus Marie Partlow, 4th gen Partlow Artist

 While we wait for Lotus to give us her bio--because teenagers want to speak for themselves--we want you to know that she has her great-grandfather Sonny's gift for drawing, especially faces, coupled with her distinct artistic brilliance.
-She's an honor roll sophomore in high school with a promising career in the arts and any traditional academic field she chooses.
+She's an honor roll junior in high school with a promising career in the arts and any traditional academic field she chooses.
 Here are a few of her creations.